Solution Brief: Secure Data as a Service (SDaaS)

 Why is Secure Data as a Service needed?

 Cloud adoption is not increasing as quickly as vendors and enterprise customers would like.
 New market entrants create agile businesses that are catered for by today’s Cloud vendors; however, mature enterprise/federal accounts are struggling to gain the financial benefits (economies of scale) available via Cloud, as they need to maintain existing data center security protocols.

 Use case example: A global financial company is unable to move its client data into the Cloud over security concerns.
 The financial challenge of the business is looking for significant operational IT savings and the closure of many regional data centers.
-With BOHH’s data privacy approach, specific customer-related tables or files can be masked/encrypted in BOHH’s Secure Storage as a Service platform with knowledge that the customer data, such as PCI, can only be access by approved users.
-Migrating data using BOHH’s secure storage enables the enterprise to meet its security requirements and safely embark on a Cloud strategy, which will reduce business operational costs.
+With BOHH’s data privacy approach, specific customer-related tables or files can be masked/encrypted in BOHH’s Secure Data as a Service platform with knowledge that the customer data, such as PCI, can only be access by approved users.
+Migrating data using BOHH’s secure data service enables the enterprise to meet its security requirements and safely embark on a Cloud strategy, which will reduce business operational costs.

-Why Secure Storage as a Service?
+Why Secure Data as a Service?

-- Secure storage charged for on a consumption model – Provide data and pay for its storage based on volume or data retention period
+- Secure data storage charged for on a consumption model – Provide data and pay for its storage based on volume or data retention period

 - All data ownership stays with the company

 - BOHH offers unique storage and encryption capabilities